furynightwing/SoDNestShift/README.markdown

 # 🪶 NestShift: Riders Guild/SoDOff Export Tool

-NestShift is a secure and user-friendly tool designed for Riders Guild users to export their profile data as a **signed ZIP archive**, verifiable with GPG.
+NestShift is a secure and user-friendly tool designed for Riders Guild/SoDOff users to export their profile data as a **signed ZIP archive**, verifiable with GPG.
 Built with Flask and packaged with a seamless Docker setup, it ensures simplicity, security, and authenticity for data exports.

 ## ✨ Features